-Fight Oar Die is the first American veteran team of four to compete in the Talisker Whisky Atlantic Challenge, a 3000 mile ocean rowing race from La Gomera to Antigua.
+Fight Oar Die was the first American veteran team of four to compete in the Talisker Whisky Atlantic Challenge, a 3000 mile ocean rowing race from La Gomera to Antigua.
 This history-making team completed the extreme event in 54 days, 9 hours, 3 minutes, ending in Antigua on February 4, 2019.
-In addition to funding the annual event, donors will also support veterans struggling with the challenges of civilian life.
+The 2019 team completed it in 50 days, 11 hours, and 35 minutes and are currently world record holders for the Spindrift pure class boat affectionately named "The Woobie".

 This organization was born out of having to attend buddies' funerals.
 Our experience is that our brothers and sisters are suffering from effects of their service to this great nation.
 Some of our friends suffered in silence until they completely isolated themselves from others, including their own friends, brothers/sisters, spouses, partners, and families.
 Some felt there was no way to bridge the gap and reestablish a connection, and some have taken their lives as a result.
-We four Army veterans came together to figure out how we might be able to help.
+We felt called to try to help.

 Fight Oar Die promises to show veterans that they can do anything they want; their lives did not end with their military service; they have endured challenges that have enhanced their lives, and those experiences can be used to increase quality of life; to stop taking their lives and start living them.